Jesse-V/OnioNS-server/README.md

 #### Windows

-Not currently supported at the moment, though the **client** functionality will land there eventually.
-I do not have any plans of porting nor supporting the **server** software on Windows; you probably shouldn't be running Tor relays on Windows anyway.
+Not currently supported, I have no intention of porting this package to Windows; you probably shouldn't run Tor relays on Windows anyway.

 #### OS-X and *BSD